Benny Ng is a master singing teacher of SingNow Studio in Sydney. He's been singing for over 15 years and teaching singing since 2011.

 Posture for Singing

 A singer is a human wind instrument.
-The air in your lungs comes out through the wind pipe and vibrate the vocal folds when you sing.
+The air in your lungs comes out through the windpipe and vibrates the vocal folds when you sing.
 Your body is like a straw.
 If you bend the straw, the air doesn't go through.
 So you need to maintain a good frame with your body to support your voice when you sing.
 You do that by having good posture.

-Whenever we think of good posture, we think of a person standing rigidly with chest sticking out too much, lower back arching inwards excessively and knees that are locked.
+Whenever we think of good posture, we think of a person standing rigidly with chest sticking out too much, lower back arching inwards excessively, and knees that are locked.
 This is actually bad posture because the body is out of alignment.
-When the body is out of alignment, it creates tension throughout the body and it will affect the quality of our singing voice.
+When the body is out of alignment, it creates tension throughout the body, affecting the quality of our singing voice.